plcpeople/nodeS7/README.md

 - DB10,S20.30 - String at offset 20 with length of 30 (actual array length 32 due to format of String type, length byte will be read/written)
 - DB10,S20.30.3 - Array of 3 strings at offset 20, each with length of 30 (actual array length 32 due to format of String type, length byte will be read/written)
 - DB10,C22.30 - Character array at offset 22 with length of 30 (best to not use this with strings as length byte is ignored)
+- DB10,DT0 - Date and time
+- DB10,DTZ0 - Date and time in UTC
+- DB10,DTL0 - DTL in newer PLCs
+- DB10,DTLZ0 - DTL in newer PLCs in UTC

+The DT type is the well-known DATE_AND_TIME type of S7-300/400 PLCs, a 8-byte-wide field with BCD-encoded parts

+The DTZ type is the same as the DT, but it expects that the timestamp is in UTC in the PLC (usually NOT the case)

+The DTL type is the one seen on newer S7-1200/1500 PLCs, is 12-byte long and encodes the timestamp differently than the older DATE_AND_TIME

+The DTLZ type is also the same as the DTL, but expecting the timestamp in UTC in the PLC

 In the example above, an object is declared and the `translator` references that object.
 It could just as reference a file or database.
 In any case, it allows cleaner Javascript code to be written that refers to a name instead of an absolute address.